samjulien/blog/_posts/2018-08-23-react-tutorial-building-and-securing-your-first-app.markdown

 export default withRouter(Callback);
 ```

 The component you just defined is responsible for two things.
 First, it calls the `handleAuthentication` method to fetch the user information sent by Auth0.
 Second, it redirects your users to the home page (`history.replace('/')`) after it finishes the `handleAuthentication` process.
-In the meanwhile, this component shows the following message: "Loading profile".
+In the meantime, this component shows the following message: "Loading profile".

 Then, to wrap the integration with Auth0, you will have to open the `App.js` file and update it as follows: